 Where there is any suspicion that a child is at risk of sexual exploitation it should be addressed in the child's Placement Plan together with the detailed strategies to be used to protect them.
-In addressing these behaviours there should be a case discussion and consideration must be given to the extent to which the child is suffering Significant Harm and whether it is necessary to refer the child under Merton Safeguarding Children Board, Child Sexual Exploitation Strategy and London Safeguarding Children's Board Procedures.
+In addressing these behaviours there should be a case discussion and consideration must be given to the extent to which the child is suffering Significant Harm and whether it is necessary to refer the child under Merton Safeguarding Children Partnership, Child Sexual Exploitation Strategy and London Safeguarding Children's Board Procedures.

 As part of the Serious Crime Bill (2015) an offence of sexual communication with a child was introduced.
 This applies to an adult who communicates with a child and the communication is sexual or if it is intended to elicit from the child a communication which is sexual and the adult reasonably believes the child to be under 16 years of age.

 The Act also amended the Sex Offences Act 2003 so it is now an offence for an adult to arrange to meet with someone under 16 having communicated with them on just one occasion (previously it was on at least two occasions).

 If it is known or suspected that a child has a sexually transmitted infection (including HIV and AIDS), foster carers/residential staff should talk to the child about it and listen carefully to their views and wishes.
 Carers should support the child to access relevant health services, information and treatment and must notify the Supervising Social Worker, or allocated social worker and Team Manager, who will decide what measures to take.

 The possibility of peer sexual abuse will always be taken seriously but we recognise it is equally important not to label or stigmatise normal sexual exploration and experimentation between children.